Skip to main content

 EaseIn

-Creates an animation that starts slowly and accelerates toward the end.
+An ease-in timing curve that starts slow and accelerates toward the end.

 })